-Earning an income is perhaps the biggest reason why most people work for living, so choosing a career based on potential earnings has its benefts.
-However, there are drawbacks to this approach, as well.
+Earning an income is perhaps the biggest reason why most people work for a living, so choosing a career based on potential earnings has its benefits.
+However, there can also be drawbacks to this approach.

 Ability to pay down student debt more quickly

 Being able to save for major expenses sooner

 Potential for continuing education expenses

 Being trapped in an unsatisfying career

 Allowing money alone to drive career decisions

 These are the 20 highest-paying jobs for college graduates with bachelor’s degrees, as of 2018.
 The chart and list below show the median income, projected job growth, and a brief description with job requirements.
 The median annual salary for all occupations is $38,640, and the projected job growth for all occupations during the decade ending in 2026 is 7%.

 - Software developers are the creative minds behind computer programs.
 Some develop applications that allow people to perform specific tasks on a computer or another device.
 Others develop the underlying systems that run the devices or control networks.

 - Electrical engineers design, develop, test, and supervise the manufacturing of electrical equipment, such as electric motors, radar and navigation systems, communications systems, and power generation equipment.
 Electronics engineers design and develop electronic equipment, including broadcast and communications systems, like portable music players and global positioning system (GPS) devices.